 Finalists must be present at the awards ceremonies in order to receive an award.

 Finalists Schedule – Wednesday of Intel ISEF Week

 - 7:45 am Exhibit Hall Opens to finalists

 - 8:00 am to 9:00 am Special Awards judges only interview period

 - 9:00 am to 11:45 pm Grand Awards Judging Session I – Scheduled interview periods 1 through 11on pink card

 - 11:45 pm to 1:00 pm Lunch/Free Time (finalists not allowed in Exhibit Hall)

 - 1:15 pm to 3:15 pm Grand Awards Judging Session II – Scheduled interview periods 12 through 19 on pink card

-- 3:15 pm to 4:00 pm Special Awards judges only interview period
+- 3:15 pm to 4:00 pm Grand Awards Judging period 20 and Special Awards judges final interview period

 Please remember that you MUST be back at your project from 10:00 am until 2:00 pm on Thursday for school visitation and public exhibition.